SamirTalwar/jenga/tutorial/02_more_rules.md

 ```

 Turns out there is a bug in our `main.c`
-In fact we even seem to have commented our code with that fact :)
+We have even commented that fact in the code!
 We'll fix that soon.
-But first lets switch up our compiler warnings so we get notified about our mistake.
+But first, lets switch up our compiler warnings so we get properly notified about our mistake.
-We'll change just the rules for `main.o`:
+We'll change both `gcc -c` actions to add the `-Wall` flag.
 ```
 main.o : main.c
   gcc -c -Wall -o main.o main.c

+fib.o : fib.c
+  gcc -c -Wall -o fib.o fib.c
 ```

-Now we rerun the build. jenga know that even though we didn't modify any source file, the action for generating `main.o` has changed and so the rule must be trigged:
+Rebuild.
+Jenga knows that even though we didn't modify any source file, the compile actions have changed and so must be rerun.
 ```
 $ jenga build
 elaborated 3 rules and 3 targets